How would my 100-year-old self look back on my life?

 - I Sing and Dance whenever I can.

-- Doing new things first provide fear, and then a whole lot of energy.
-The short term fear holds us back from the benefits lying behind it.
+- Doing new things first provides fear, and then a whole lot of energy.
+The short term fear holds me back from the benefits lying behind it.
+I need to look at how I will feel after the event, not just how I will feel on the moment of maximum fear.

-- I read fiction and (auto-)biographies.
-Biographies help me decide my goals (see Principle 5: everything has been done before).
-Fiction helps me relax, and inspires, it allows me to take on a different role and think in a different way (like dressing up for a party).
+- I read fiction and (auto-) biographies.
+Biographies help me decide how to achieve my goals (see Principle 5: everything has been done before).
+Fiction helps me relax, and inspires, it allows me to take on a different role and think in a different way (for example dressing up for a party).
 Note: Sometimes it's time to stop reading and start doing.
 It's a difficult balance.
 If you're only reading and speaking to people you know the latest trends, ideas, on which you can build.
 If you're only building and never getting inputs you're probably building in a vacuum.

 - I don't eat in airplanes